SalenaLuu/portfolio-microservice-example/README.md

 ## Docker Compose 🍪

-After we created successfully a docker Image of each service we'll now compose it So create a <mark>docker-compose.yml</mark>-file to containerize our microservice.
+After we created successfully a docker Image of each service we'll now compose it.
+So create a <mark>docker-compose.yml</mark>-file to containerize our microservice.

     version: '3.9'